-Attendance incentives of any amount paid at any point during employment can reduce unused sick leave days reported to TRS for service credit.
+Attendance incentives of any amount paid at any point during employment may reduce unused sick leave days reported to TRS for service credit.
 Programs that offer multiple payment amounts based on the number of sick days will reduce sick leave days reported to TRS.
 Payments based on any attendance incentive program offered through your school system that are not based on any variable number of sick leave days, are allowed and the number of unused sick leave days reported to TRS would not be affected.
-If you have any questions or would like someone at TRS to review your attendance incentive policy to ensure compliance with Georgia law, please contact TRS.